regb/scala-game-library/README.md

 These projects are defined in the [built.sbt](build.sbt) file and have their sources in each corresponding subdirectory.

+## Versioning Strategy

+For a long time, the only way to use SGL was to declare direct source dependencies.
+That proved relatively unsuccessful and most of the Scala community seems to belive that binary dependencies is the way to go.
+Since SGL is still an early prototype, I wasn't very keen on publishing a stable version as a binary that people could just depend on through Maven.

+Nevertheless, to encourage more people to try SGL, I will start officially releasing on Sonatype.
+The first release will be `0.0.1`, with the intent to be clear that this is a highly experimental version.
+Future versions will simply increase the last digit, i.e. `0.0.2` and then `0.0.3`.
+As long as SGL stays in the `0.0` version line, there will be no guarantee on backward compatibility, and each new version could break absolutely everything the previous version introduced.
+This is all in the name of velocity and innovation, of course.
+If you do give a chance to SGL `0.0.X`, just be aware that there will be bug, and updates will likely break your code.
+You must be willing to actively engage with the developers of SGL.

+The eventual goal is to reach `0.1`, which at that point will be a more stable release and future updates would hopefully better respect backward compatibility.

 ## Getting Started

 There are minimal working projects in the [examples](examples/) folder.
 Cloning